catkin/catkin_tools/docs/migration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Unlike ``catkin_make``, the ``catkin`` command-line tool is not just a thin wrapper around a ``CMake`` use pattern.
-The ``catkin build`` command builds each package in a workspace's source space *in isolation* in order to prevent buildtime cross-talk.
+The ``catkin build`` command builds each package in a workspace's source space *in isolation* in order to prevent build-time cross-talk.
 As such, in its simplest use, ``catkin build`` is like a parallelized version of ``catkin_make_isolated``.
 While there are many more features in ``catkin_tools`` described in the rest of the documentation, this chapter provides details on how to switch from using ``catkin_make`` or ``catkin_make_isolated``.